Thailand races to defend Bangkok from floods

 About 2,000 people were packed into a Pathum Thani evacuation centre, most from the neighbouring province of Ayutthaya, one of the worst affected.

-Nearly 198 factories in a sprawling industrial estate there, including an assembly plant of Honda Motor Co Ltd (7267.T), have closed after floodwater breached a wall of sandbags at the weekend.
-Nikon Corp (7731.T) said it has halted a digital SLR camera production site due to flooding.
+Nearly 198 factories in a sprawling industrial estate there, including an assembly plant of Honda Motor Co Ltd, have closed after floodwater breached a wall of sandbags at the weekend.
+Nikon Corp said it has halted a digital SLR camera production site due to flooding.

 Thailand is a major production centre for many of the world's biggest car manufacturers.
 Their assembly plants are mostly in eastern Rayong province, which has not been badly hit, but there is bound to be disruption because car part makers elsewhere have been affected.